yesnik/linux-guides/fluentd.md

     @type memory
     total_limit_size 100m
     chunk_limit_size 10m
+    flush_interval 30s
+    flush_at_shutdown true
   </buffer>
 </match>
 ```

+*Options:*

-- `total_limit_size 100m` — max log storage in case of failure of the output channel.
+- `total_limit_size 100m` - max log storage in case of failure of the output channel.
 If buffer size is equal to this limit, log write will fail, and log message will be lost.
-- `chunk_limit_size 10m` — chunk size to split messages in the buffer.
+- `chunk_limit_size 10m` - chunk size to split messages in the buffer.
+- `flush_interval 30s` - flush interval.
+- `flush_at_shutdown true` - flush log data as shutdown.
+- `chunk_limit_records 5000` - the max number of events that each chunks can store in it.

 #### `in_tail`